MrudulaDevarakonda/Crew-Scheduling-Brute-Force-Python/README.md

 b.
 Identify an assignment of crews to cities that minimizes the maximum repair time among all cities in C, given by max(Gc/Xc) where c belongs to the list of three cities considered for this problem.

 ### Constraints
-The solutions for both problems should satisfy the following constraints:
+The solutions for both the problems should satisfy the following constraints:

 First, the number of crews available is ten, and each crew can only be assigned to one city.
 Therefore, if we assign six crews to a city, only four crews will be available for the other cities.

-For each city, at least one crew mus be assigned.
+For each city, at least one crew must be assigned.